 In a separate smaller bowl, combine more brown sugar with cinnamon.
 Use a cookie scoop or ice cream scoop to form the cookie dough into bowls.

-Roll each ball in the cinnamon sugar mixture then place on a prepared baking sheet.
+Roll each ball in the sugar mixture then place on a prepared baking sheet.

 Bake the cookies for 10 minutes.
 Let them cool for a few minutes on the baking sheet for a few minutes, then transfer to a wire rack to finish cooling.